andrew-wilkes/logic-simulator-2/README.md

 The test suite scripts are in the `src/tests/` directory.

-Note: *Have to remember to exclude test scripts from software builds*

 ## Links

 [Nand to Tetris](https://www.nand2tetris.org/) - lets try to make this software useable with that project.